What is Revenue Enhancement?

 1. Increase high-end taxes

 In the United States, the highest tax rate on earned income is 40% for taxpayers earning over $400,000.
-Raising the tax rate to about 45% can help maximize revenues and minimize distortions in the market like reduced labor supply and tax avoidance.
+Raising the tax rate to about 45% can help maximize revenues and minimize distortions in the market such as reduced labor supply and tax avoidance.
 If the government were to raise tax rates for ordinary taxpayers, it would distort the market.

-At the same time, it will provide the high net worth individuals with an opportunity to redefine their income to reduce liabilities associated with the increased tax rate.
+At the same time, this will provide the high net worth individuals with an opportunity to redefine their income to reduce liabilities associated with the increased tax rate.
 Raising the tax rate for the top earners would help reduce inequalities in incomes.

 2. Increase estate tax

-The current estate tax rate is considered modest, and the wealthy use their estates to invest in trusts with the goal of avoiding capital gains tax.
+The current estate tax rate is considered modest, and the wealthy use their estates to invest in trusts with the goal of avoiding capital gains taxes.
 Also, the current estate tax law reaches less than 0.5% of estates.
 In addition, it only applies to the value of the estate that exceeds the existing exemption level.

 As of 2018, the exemption level per taxpayer is $11.18 million per year, which is double the amount of exemption granted in 2017.
-It means that only about 2,000 estates per year are liable for the estate tax.
+This means that only about 2,000 estates per year are liable for the estate tax.
 Increasing the estate tax from 40% to 45% and increasing its coverage can increase the estate tax revenues paid to the government each year.

 3. Tax carbon emissions